moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

       return *shortest_solution;
     }

-Here is an example of a custom stopping criterion, that terminates the other planning pipelines as soon as :code:`RRTConnect` found a solution:
+Here is an example of a custom stopping criterion, that terminates the other planning pipelines as soon as :code:`RRTConnect` finds a solution:

 .. code-block:: c++